danialfarid/ng-file-upload/README.md

   ngf-resize="{width: 100, height: 100, quality: .8, type: 'image/jpeg',
-               ratio: '1:2', centerCrop: true, pattern='.jpg', restoreExif: false}"
+               ratio: '1:2', centerCrop: true, pattern='.jpg', restoreExif: false}" or resizeOptions() // a function returning a promise which resolves into the options.
     // resizes the image to the given width/height or ratio.
 Quality is optional between 0.1 and 1.0),
     // type is optional convert it to the given image type format.
     // centerCrop true will center crop the image if it does not fit within the given width/height or ratio.